LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2021-11-19-subtle-art-of-rubber-ducking.markdown

 One thing to *not* try and use as an example of this, is changing up naming.
 While it's important when pair programming to make sure your names of methods, classes and variables are all clear and sensible - try and save it til a mop up exercise at the end of the session.
 I've yet to meet a developer who can flawlessly name things off the cuff (sorry anyone who has worked with me, but you know it's true, don't hurt me), so trying to do it as a "quick win" will probably end in a long discussion that doesn't drive development forward.

-## Encourage the author share their thoughts
+## Encourage the author share their to thoughts

 Following the train of thought of the author can be incredibly challenging at the best of times.
 It's pretty common when coding that you'll be writing lines with the following lines actually being what fills your mind.
 This can be helpful to express out loud, however it's not a skill everyone naturally possesses.
 I'm lucky in that while I can't do *two* things at once, doing more of *one* thing is quite easy for me - so verbalising what I'm doing comes quite naturally.
 When co-piloting for someone else, it usually only takes a couple of prompts - a quick "Why are you doing that?" will usually suffice.
 The key though when someone talks through their thought process is to avoid interrupting it until it reaches a more natural break (unless they're about to do something truly mad like roll their own crypto).